Don’t Let Eminent Domain Derail Your Business

 Regardless of whether it is a government agency condemning your property or a private entity authorized by the Legislature to do so, you should explore your legal options.

-Bring your questions such as, “Can the government take my business under eminent domain?” to the attention of Matt Hurt.
+Bring your questions, such as “Can the government take my business under eminent domain?” to the attention of Matt Hurt.
 Schedule a consultation by calling 214-302-0557 or sending an email message.